bob-collective/bob/docs/docs/learn/builder-guides/bridged-btc-gas-fee/account-abstraction/index.md

 ## Smart Contract wallets

 This demo showcases wBTC transfer from the smart contract wallet.
 Smart contract wallets utilize smart contracts rather than single private keys found in Externally Owned Address (EOA) wallets.
 The programmable nature of smart contract wallets allows for diverse use cases.
 Unlike EOAs, smart contract wallets can contain logic but rely on EOAs to sign the user operations.
-Therefore, integration of the smart contract wallet into UI adds an additional complexity - users need to distinguish between the signer (EAO) and the account that holds assets (smart contract wallet).
+Therefore, integration of the smart contract wallet into UI adds an additional complexity - users need to distinguish between the signer (EOA) and the account that holds assets (smart contract wallet).

 ![preview](preview.png)